mroyal/cube.js/docs/Schema/event-analytics.md

 ---
 [comment]: # (DOCUMENT IS PROOFREADED, MAKE CHANGES WITH CONFIDENCE)

 This tutorial walks through how to transform raw event data into sessions.
 Many “out-of-box” web analytics solutions come already prepackaged with sessions, but they work as a “black box.”
-It doesn’t give the user either insight into or control how these sessions defined and work.
+It doesn’t give the user either insight into or control how these sessions are defined and work.

 With Cube.js SQL-based sessions schema, you’ll have full control over how these metrics are defined.
 It will give you great flexibility when designing sessions and events to your unique business use case.